How does vinegar prevent pumpkins from rotting? Experts reveal 4 ways to use this affordable household item to preserve your pumpkins this Halloween

 (Image credit: funkyfood London - Paul Williams / Alamy Stock Photo)

 Vinegar can also help to preserve your easy no-carve pumpkin ideas too.
-If you do not want to submerge your whole pumpkins as you do carved pumpkins, combine 10 parts water to one part vinegar in a spray bottle and thoroughly coat the outside of the pumpkin skin and allow to air dry.
+If you do not want to submerge your whole pumpkins as you do carved pumpkins, combine 10 parts water to one part vinegar in a spray bottle (such as the Great Value All Purpose Plastic Spray Bottle available at Walmart) and thoroughly coat the outside of the pumpkin skin and allow to air dry.

-'This will not help the pumpkins to last forever,' says Rachel, 'but it will extend their life span enough to celebrate Halloween without worrying too much about ephemeral decor.'
+'This will not help the pumpkins to last forever,' says Crow, 'but it will extend their life span enough to celebrate Halloween without worrying too much about ephemeral decor.'

 The lifespan of an uncut pumpkin can depend on how it was grown and if it was protected from diseases.
 The ideal pumpkin can last between eight and 12 weeks if it had the perfect growing conditions.